pearmaster/jacobs-json-doc/README.md

 # jacobs-json-doc
 A JSON/YAML loader for Python3.

 [PyYAML](https://pyyaml.org/) or [ruamel.yaml](https://sourceforge.net/projects/ruamel-yaml/) do a good job at parsing YAML or JSON into a Python object.
-This package wraps ruamel.yaml to provide a little but extra functionality.
+This package wraps ruamel.yaml to provide a little bit of extra functionality.

 ### Line Numbers